Rafvb/rafvb.github.io/_drafts/2014-09-25-maintainable-aspnet-mvc-part-1.md

 Build the project, make sure it's still running (if you haven't closed IIS Express it should still be running, else just Ctrl-F5) and run the test again.

+Bask in the glory of your green test!

 ### Resources
 A lot of inspiriration was found: